How do I upload a document in the Rich Content Editor as an instructor?

 - If you are using Usage Rights, you must set the file usage rights before the file will be accessible to students.

-- When a document is uploaded to the Rich Content Editor from an assignment, quiz, or discussion, the file is saved to the Uploaded Media folder in Course Files and defaults to hidden status.
-Students can view the file when the assignment is made available to them.
+- When a document is uploaded to the Rich Content Editor, the file is saved to the Uploaded Media folder in Course Files and defaults to the same visibility status as the folder.

 Open Rich Content Editor